pebblecode/vistazo/README.md

     gem install bundler
     bundle install

-To run (the development procfile)
+To run (using the development procfile)

-    foreman start -f Procfile_development
+    rake server
     # open http://localhost:6100/

 To ensure the Google OAuth callback is correct ensure you run the site from http://localhost:6100